-- (2) Adjusted operating income margin is calculated as adjusted operating income as a percentage of net sales for each period presented. - (3) The non-recurring income tax benefit, net, associated with the U.S. Tax Act of \$297.9 million is more fully described in note 9 of the accompanying financial statements.
-While based upon estimates and judgments that we believe to be reasonable, this net tax benefit related to the U.S. Tax Act is provisional and may change during the measurement period as a result of, among other things, changes in interpretations and assumptions we have made, guidance that may be issued and other actions we may take as a result of the U.S. Tax Act different from that presently assumed. - (4) Adjusted income tax rate is calculated as adjusted income tax expense as a percentage of income from consolidated operations before income taxes excluding transaction and integration expenses and special charges, or \$154.3 million and \$123.4 million for the three months ended February 28, 2018 and 2017, respectively, and \$678.7 million for the year ended November 30, 2017.
+(2) Adjusted operating income margin is calculated as adjusted operating income as a percentage of net sales for each period presented.

+- (3) The non-recurring income tax benefit, net, associated with enactment of the U.S. Tax Act of \$297.9 million is more fully described in note 9 of the accompanying financial statements.
+While based upon estimates and judgments that we believe to be reasonable, this net tax benefit related to the U.S. Tax Act is provisional and may change during the measurement period as a result of, among other things, changes in interpretations and assumptions we have made, guidance that may be issued and other actions we may take as a result of the U.S. Tax Act different from that presently assumed. - (4) Adjusted income tax rate is calculated as adjusted income tax expense as a percentage of income from consolidated operations before income taxes excluding transaction and integration expenses and special charges, or \$165.2 million and \$319.5 million for the three and six months ended May 31, 2018, respectively, \$123.6 million and \$247.0 million for the three and six months ended May 31, 2017, respectively, and \$694.1 million for the year ended November 30, 2017.